 Rob Rowe: Yes, they sure can.

-Rob Rowe: There is enough room on the Mini-Max’s roof for about 500 watts.
+Rob Rowe: There is enough room on the Level 1/2’s roof for about 500 watts.

 Rob Rowe: Funny you should ask that.
 I actually prefer a simple plastic two step stool.
 Simple, light weight, cheap, dependable, available at most home improvement stores and on-line.
 But many of our customers order folding aluminum scissor steps.